 When my daughter was in high school, our living situation was not ideal.
 Now we lived in a great area, Manhattan Beach, California.
 We had the beach, the weather, crime was virtually nonexistent and the neighborhoods were clean and friendly.

 Our physical abode, was little different story.
 Well actually, we didn’t have one – at least in the traditional sense.
-We had motel rooms and tent, a very good tent … but a tent none-the-less.
+We had motel rooms and a tent, a very good tent … but a tent none-the-less.
 However, we made it though and I believe we’re both better off because of our precarious living situation those years.
 Alex, my daughter, had one thing she could always fall back on.
 Alex wrote.
 Writing was her own personal therapy.
-She wrote about the good times … and she wrote about, well – the not so good times.
+She wrote about the good times – and she wrote about … well, the not so good times.

 But writing was more than therapy for Alex.
 It was a source of pride.
 She writes well, very well – and she knows it.
-Being a good writer give a student a ‘leg-up’ in not just English class but in any other venture that involves communicating – and that’s most everything.
-And not being able to write effectively can set an otherwise good student back a step.
+Being a good writer gives a student a ‘leg-up’ in not just English class, but in any other venture that involves communicating – and that’s most everything.
+And not being able to write effectively can set an otherwise good student back a step not only in school – but in life.

 Writing enables you to form thoughts in a way that requires you to think before you talk – which all too often doesn’t happen in discussion.
 This thought process fine-tunes articulation.
 By altering just one word, meaning can take on a whole different twist.
 From this thoughtful articulation, synaptic connections are built.
 And we all know we need more synaptic connections.

 Writing also has an archiving function.
 You can always go back and read what you wrote a month ago, or year ago and reflect.
 You can build on past ideas, thoughts and revelations.
 It’s not so easy to reflect on a conversation you had with someone six months ago.
 Chances are it’s gone the way of burnt out memory cells.